joblift/gitlab-panorama/README.md

 GitLab panorama will be configured by using environment-variables, Java system properties or yaml file.
 The easiest (and recommended way) is to use environment-variables when panorama is started as Docker container.

-Also it is required to setup a Webhook in your Gitlab instance in order to get pipeline updates.
+It is required to setup a Webhook in your Gitlab instance in order to get pipeline updates.

 ## Gitlab Webhook

-You have to define a webhook with the Triggers `Push events` and `Pipeline Events`.
+You have to define a webhook with the triggers `Push events` and `Pipeline Events`.
 Also it is recommended to use ssl (`Enable SSL verification`), and utilize the `Secret Token`.
 There are two options where to setup the webhook:

 * For each required project (Gitlab free/core) within `settings / integrations`.
 See a [screenshot](media/screenshot-gitlab-webhook.png).